Quick Answer

 Part 3: Cellar & Stock Management - Your Profit Foundation

 Poor cellar management is literally pouring money down the drain.
-The average pub loses 12% of its beer through poor practices - that's potentially £27,000 annually for a 10-tap establishment.
+Poor practices can lose a meaningful amount of beer, costing thousands annually for a typical pub.

 Yield Management - Stop the Waste